← All articles

 Which African markets are the best fit for carrier billing?

 Nigeria, Egypt, and Kenya lead.
-Nigeria has the continent’s largest gaming audience and very low card penetration; Egypt is on the World Bank’s most-unbanked list with growing mobile spend; Kenya’s M-Pesa culture makes paying from a phone balance second nature.
+Nigeria has one of the continent’s largest gaming audiences and very low card penetration; Egypt is on the World Bank’s most-unbanked list with growing mobile spend; Kenya’s M-Pesa culture makes paying from a phone balance second nature.
 South Africa is the exception — higher card penetration means DCB is secondary there.

 How concentrated is the operator landscape per region?

 Encouragingly concentrated in most target markets.
 India is essentially Jio, Airtel, and Vi.
-Brazil is Vivo, Claro, and TIM (around 97% of connections combined).
+Brazil is Vivo, Claro, and TIM — Anatel put Vivo at 37.9% and TIM at 22.4% of mobile accesses in Q2 2026, with Claro third.
 Mexico is led by Telcel.
 Indonesia centres on Telkomsel and XL Axiata.
 Integrating the top two or three operators usually covers the large majority of a market’s reach.

 Is carrier billing only for small in-app purchases?

 Not anymore.
 Low-denomination microtransactions remain the bulk of volume, but mature markets now bill larger and recurring charges through operators too.
-In 2025 Telkomsel and Bango brought Microsoft PC Game Pass to Indonesian gamers billed directly through the carrier — evidence that DCB in mature APAC markets can carry full subscriptions, not just sub-dollar top-ups.
+In 2025 Telkomsel, Nuon and Bango brought Microsoft PC Game Pass to Indonesian customers, with the fee added to their monthly IndiHome bill — evidence that telco billing in mature APAC markets can carry full subscriptions, not just sub-dollar top-ups.